RmG152/Fing-HA/README.md

 1. Open HACS in your Home Assistant instance
 2. Go to "Integrations" → "⋮" (Menu) → "Custom repositories"
-3. Add this repository URL and select "Integration" as category
+3. Add https://github.com/RmG152/Fing-HA as the repository URL and select "Integration" as category
 4. Search for "Fing HA" and install it
 5. Restart Home Assistant